Updated June 29, 2023

 Most of the FreeBSD users will have the architectural hardware for i386, armv6 or amd64.
-All the modern computer systems today make use of amd64 which should be used by computers having more than 3GB of space.
-In case of an older computer i.e. 32-bit model, use i386.
-For single board computers and embedded devices such as the Beagle Bone black, Raspberry Pi, Zed board or the panda board make use of armv6 SD card image which supports the ARMv6 or ARMv7 processors.
+Today, all the modern computer systems use amd64, which should be used by computers having more than 3GB of space.
+In the case of an older computer, i.e. 32-bit model, use i386.
+For single board computers and embedded devices such as the Beagle Bone black, Raspberry Pi, Zed board, or the panda board, use armv6 SD card image, which supports the ARMv6 ARMv7 processors.

 The installer here can be downloaded in a variety of formats which includes the DVD (dvd1), CD (disc1) and network install (boot only) sized ISO disc images and also regular and mini USB stick memory images.

 While it does not collect the deployment statistics, statistical information in place is essential.
-Consider installing the sysutils/bsdstats package which is used to collect the software and the hardware statistics thereby helping developers to understand how the efforts could be best focused upon.
+Consider installing the sysutils/bsdstats package used to collect the software and the hardware statistics, thereby helping developers understand how the efforts could be best focused upon.
 The website displays all the information collected.

-Step 2: Create a bootable USB or a DVD and boot up the system by making use of the installation media.
+Step 2: Create a bootable USB or a DVD and boot up the system by using the installation media.

 Step 3: In the below screen-shot, you can see the FreeBSD installer menu.
 Pressing number 1 and then enter button will start the installation.